 Is it OK to wear shorts in Japan?

 Yes.
 It is practical to wear shorts in Japan in summer.
 But if you want to wear them during winter, you can always pair them with Japan’s favourite sheer stockings.
-You can by them ib stores like three coins.
+You can by them at stores like “Three coins.”

 Can you wear leggings in Japan?